refraction-networking/Metis/README.md

-you can think of it like, we provide transport of data between browser and squid the browser doesn't know it's talking to tapdance, or what any of this stuff is all it cares is: it connects to *something* that talks HTTP proxy we encode and decode and trasnport that something, and ultimately it ends up at a squid instance that squid instance doesn't know what connected to it (or anything about tapdance or decoy routing/refraction networking) it just knows it gets a connection, and an HTTP proxy request and then it fulfills that request, and sends a response
+you can think of it like, we provide transport of data between browser and squid the browser doesn't know it's talking to tapdance, or what any of this stuff is all it cares is: it connects to *something* that talks HTTP proxy we encode and decode and transport that something, and ultimately it ends up at a squid instance that squid instance doesn't know what connected to it (or anything about tapdance or decoy routing/refraction networking) it just knows it gets a connection, and an HTTP proxy request and then it fulfills that request, and sends a response